flavio-fernandes/cri-o/contrib/kube-local/README.md

     + [Additional info for the cluster](#additional-info-for-the-cluster)

 ## About
 kube-local is a build tool helper based on [local-up-cluster.sh](https://github.com/kubernetes/kubernetes/blob/master/hack/local-up-cluster.sh).
-It helps developers set their local Kubernetes environment as tradicional installer or automated.
+It helps developers set their local Kubernetes environment as traditional installer or automated.

 **Use cases**:
    - Setup development environment